telstra/MessagingAPI-SDK-node/docs/MessagingApi.md

 auth.accessToken = 'YOUR ACCESS TOKEN';

 var apiInstance = new TelstraMessaging.MessagingApi();
 var sendSMSRequest = new TelstraMessaging.SendSMSRequest(); // SendSMSRequest | A JSON or XML payload containing the recipient's phone number and text message.
-This number can be in international format if preceeded by a â€˜+â€™ or in national format ('04xxxxxxxx') where x is a digit.
+This number can be in international format if preceeded by a '+' or in national format ('04xxxxxxxx') where x is a digit.

 var callback = function(error, data, response) {
   if (error) {